Updown Court: First receivership, purchase by Leslie Allen-Vercoe and further redevelopment

 Heatherside was put into the hands of an administrative receiver, Vivian Bairstow of Begbies Traynor.
 In 2002 Bairstow instructed FPDSavills and Knight Frank, to sell Updown Court to recover the company's assets and pay back creditors, who included an overseas lender.
 The guide price for the sale was £15 million and bids closed on 10 July 2002.
 A developer, Leslie Allen-Vercoe completed the purchase of the unfinished shell for £13 million (the approximate 2009 equivalent of £20 million) in January 2003.
 A planned further £30 million was to be spent finishing and redeveloping the property and the project was mainly funded by loans from the Irish Nationwide Building Society.

 The structure of the deal Allen-Vercoe struck with INBS was structured in a way which only came to light when the property was placed in receivership a few years later.
 The bank provided the money required for the project c.£50 million, and it was agreed with INBS that if the completed project was sold for a profit, this would be split with 33.3% going to INBS and the remaining two-thirds going to Allen-Vercoe himself.
 If the property was sold at a loss, Allen-Vercoe would not be personally liable for any part of that loss.

 In 2005, the property was completed and placed on the market for sale with Savills and Hamptons International.
 A leather-bound brochure, which in an effort to discourage timewasters, cost interested parties £500 to purchase, was produced and it is said that Savills were happy to arrange for prospective buyers to be driven to Updown Court in a Rolls-Royce or flown in by helicopter for a viewing.
 Viewings, due to the size of the property, are said to have taken in excess of two and a half hours.
-In light of the buoyant property market at the time and a huge amount of press coverage, Allen-Veroe boasted in a 2005 interview that "it will be gone in six months.
+In light of the buoyant property market at the time and a considerable amount of press coverage, Allen-Veroe said in a 2005 interview that "It will be gone in six months.
 We've already had interest from buyers from Russia and the Middle East.
 And three Chinese called to inquire just this morning".